wizzardzz3000/42_web_Hypertube/README.md

 # 42_web_Hypertube
-Creating a Netflix-like web app to search and stream movies using BitTorrent protocol
+A Netflix-like web app to search and stream movies using BitTorrent protocol

 ## Summary